roookeee/datus/USAGE.md

     }

     class MapperDefinitions {
-        //or get these values via dependency injection or a parameter when using a function to generate the mapper private PersonNameCleaner personNameCleaner = new PersonNameCleaner();
+        //maybe get these instances via dependency injection
+        //or a parameter when using a function to generate the mapper private PersonNameCleaner personNameCleaner = new PersonNameCleaner();
         private PersonValidator personValidator = new PersonValidator();